IKEA calls 2022 an 'exceptional year' despite challenges

 He said “uncertainties will continue be part of our lives in the coming years.”

 In March, the maker of flat-pack home products halted its retail operations in Russia after the invasion of Ukraine.
-It then said it suspended operations at its 17 Russian stores and paused exports and imports involving the country.
-It also paused operations in Belarus, which is a Russian ally.
+It then said it suspended operations at its 17 Russian stores and paused exports and imports there.
+It also paused operations in Belarus.

-It has said many of its 15,000 employees in Russia and Belarus would lose their jobs and has guaranteed six months of pay for them, as well as core benefits, without offering more specifics.
+Ingka said about 10,000 employees in Russia and Belarus will have left by the end of October.

+“Affected co-workers entered a mutual agreement process and were offered a compensation package that significantly exceeded the standard,” the company said in a statement.

 This summer, IKEA was selling the remainder of its Russian inventory online as it moved forward with leaving the country.